zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/actions/download.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

 The **Download Action** triggers the download of the specified file.
-Use it to automatically start the download of a file after a successful submission.
+Use it to automatically start the download of a file after successful submission.

 ---